 Venous and arterial thrombotic disorders have long been viewed as separate pathophysiological entities, partly as a result of noticeable anatomical differences as well as their different clinical presentations.

 In particular, arterial thrombosis has long been largely a phenomenon of platelet activation, whereas venous thrombosis is essentially a matter of activation of the coagulation system.

 However, there is evidence that this dichotomy is probably an oversimplification.

-Fibrin-rich thrombi form in the left atrial appendage of patients with atrial fibrillation and in the coronary artery system of patients with myocardial infarction.
+Fibrin-rich thrombi form in the left atrial appendage of patients with atrial fibrillation and the coronary artery system of patients with myocardial infarction.

 As another example, subjects with retinal vein thrombosis often have associated cardiovascular risk factors, and the causes of mortality in follow-up are often arterial vascular events.

 In most cases, atrial thrombosis is caused by atherosclerosis, a condition in which plaque builds up around the arterial wall and causes the arteries to narrow or harden.